 After 20 years of writing for the publishers Springer-Verlag, McGraw-Hill, Morgan Kaufman, APress, Sybex, and J. Wiley (see material below), in 2013 I started a side business of self publishing my current writing projects as eBooks that are frequently updated.

-My latest eBooks are all available here for FREE or if you would like to pay for them you can get them on LeanPub:
+My latest eBooks are all available for purchase or for free on LeanPub:

 These books are licensed under “Creative Commons Share and Share Alike, No Commercial Reuse” so you can find these as PDFs, Kindle format and iBook ePub format on the web and share them with your friends:

-Updated 2021-03-28: Loving Common Lisp, or the Savvy Programmer’s Secret Weapon Free Download: pdf, mobi, and epub.
-If you would like to pay me for this book then purchase it on leanpub: contains examples of deep learning, back-propagation and Hopfield neural networks, using the CLML machine learning library, heuristic search, and using Common Lisp clients for: MongoDB, Solr, CouchDB, and relational databases.
+Updated 2021-07-12: Loving Common Lisp, or the Savvy Programmer’s Secret Weapon leanpub: contains examples of deep learning, back-propagation and Hopfield neural networks, using the CLML machine learning library, heuristic search, and using Common Lisp clients for: MongoDB, Solr, CouchDB, and relational databases.
 For the older 3rd edition I added a chapter using my Natural Language Processing (NLP) library and a short chapter on information gathering and in the 4th edition I added two new chapters on the semantic web.

-Updated 2020-07-10: Practical Artificial Intelligence Programming With Java Free Download: pdf, mobi, and epub.
-If you would like to pay me for this book then purchase it on leanpub: covers a variety of topics dealing with Artificial Intelligence, Information Gathering, Data Science, and the Semantic Web.
+Updated 2020-07-10: Practical Artificial Intelligence Programming With Java leanpub: covers a variety of topics dealing with Artificial Intelligence, Information Gathering, Data Science, and the Semantic Web.

-Updated 2020-10-03: A Lisp Programmer Living in Python-Land: The Hy Programming Language (all examples in both Hy and Python) Free Download: pdf, mobi, and epub.
+Updated 2020-10-03: A Lisp Programmer Living in Python-Land: The Hy Programming Language (all examples in both Hy and Python).
 Covers AI, semantic web + Knowledge Graphs, and NLP.
-The text covers the Hy language but all examples are provided also in Python.
-If you would like to pay me for this book then purchase it on leanpub:
+The text covers the Hy language but all examples are provided also in Python. leanpub: